samanthavivonia/portfolio/BACKGROUND.md

 # Portfolio Page Background CSS

 To apply this background image, there will need to be a CSS rule-set for the `body` element.
-Rather than add the rule to the bottom of the `style.css` document we've created thus far, however, let's ensure that the CSS is well organized.
+Rather than add the rule to the bottom of the `styles.css` document we've created thus far, however, let's ensure that the CSS is well organized.
 Rather than a CSS rule-set targeting all elements with a **class**, there has only been one CSS rule-set previously written by us that is targeting an element's **type**.
 To keep things organized, this new rule should be added below that **element type** selector created previously, which was for the `html` element.

-1. In your `style.css` document, create a new CSS rule-set ___directly below the existing CSS rule-set for the___ `html` ___element___.
+1. In your `styles.css` document, create a new CSS rule-set ___directly below the existing CSS rule-set for the___ `html` ___element___.
 This new CSS rule-set should be targeting the `body` element.
 1. In the CSS rule-set you created in the step above, add a `margin` property with a value of `0`.
     - The body element has an `8px` margin by default.
 This margin should be removed so that the background image does not have a margin pulling it away from the edges of the page.
 1. Below the above property, add a [`background-image`](https://www.w3schools.com/cssref/pr_background-image.asp) property with a value of `url(assets/motherboard-wallpaper.jpg)`.